 If you are a total newcomer to some outdoor sport, and you are afraid of slowing down your family or friends, start, instead by taking a lesson or with a guide.
 Unlike your friends, family, or significant other, instructors and guides are paid to be patient and understanding.
 If you have something you want to try and don’t know where to find opportunities, contact me—I keep lists . . .

 And if you are on the other side of the coin and are an experienced person leading less experienced folks, leave your ego and competitive nature at home when you pack for an outdoor adventure.
 Make it your absolute goal to see that the people you are with learn to love the outdoor experience as much as you do.

 Outdoor activities are good for your body and soul.
 The worst thing you can do is not try.

-Some Tips For Being A Good “Groupie”
+Group Dynamics In The Great Outdoors: Tips For Being A Good “Groupie”

 1) Be honest with everyone (including yourself) about your experience and ability.
 That means don’t overestimate your abilities.
 But it also means don’t underestimate yourself so badly you cheat yourself out of what could be a great experience.
 The more honestly you can assess yourself and your abilities, the more fun everyone can have.

 2) Choose your outings wisely.
 If you’ve never been on snowshoes before, sign up for the 3k beginner stroll, not the 10-mile trek up a mountain (you’ll get there eventually, if that’s where you want to go.)
 Likewise if you simply MUST get to the top of that mountain, don’t volunteer to help lead a group of beginners.